-If the answer is 'maybe the person', or even 'the organisation', then this is probably a 'contains chocolate' moment.
+If the answer is 'maybe the person', or even 'the organisation', then this is probably not the real deal.

-Maybe genuine Christian ministry is based wholly on the immediate and natural response to need, rather than being something that can be planned, something driven by love and compassion and doesn't even need thinking about.
+Maybe genuine Christian ministry is based wholly on the immediate and natural response to need, rather than being something that can be planned, something that is driven by love and compassion and doesn't even need thinking about.